yoelhalb-hitech/DotNetPowerExtensions/README.md

 This is useful for Analyzers that rely on compile time static analysis (such as the `LocalService.Get()` method, see below).

 ### 3. Dependency Attributes
-You can now decorate your DI services with the an attribtue describing the service type, and insert all such classes in the DI at once
+You can now decorate your DI services with the an attribtue describing the service type, and insert all such classes in the DI at once,

 ##### Example Code